 3. Slow down your arguments by reducing the pressure to get something ‘solved’ immediately.
 When someone forgets to pick something up from the store, expect the discussion to take at least 20 minutes.
 Find a time when you’re ready to be patient and listen to your partner’s side of the story.
 Then you’ll find that it’s easy to begin the conflict with, “Tell me more about the store/diaper situation.
 There’s probably a reasonable explanation and my goal is to have a discussion so it goes more smoothly next time.”
 This kind of start-up is much better than, “What is wrong with you?!"

 Parenting can be a thankless job, initially.
 Hopefully you and your partner have the skills to support one another through this transition to parenthood.
-If you’d like some help, look at our Skype/Facetime Coaching Clinic available on the website.
+If you’d like some help, schedule a meeting with us here.
 We see about 200 couples per year, and would love to help you out.